-· Software as a Service (SaaS) includes all the cloud services where consumer are able to access software application over the internet.
+- Software as a Service (SaaS) includes all the cloud services where the consumer is able to access software application over the internet.
 The applications are hosted on the cloud and can be used for a wide range of tasks for both individuals and organizations.

-· This model enables to provide software application as a service to the end users.
-It refers to a software that is deployed on a hosted service and is accessible via Internet.
+- This model enables to provide software application as a service to the end users.
+It refers to a software that is deployed on a hosted service and is accessible via the Internet.

-· Software as a Service users, however, subscribe to the software rather than purchase it, usually on a monthly basis.
+- Software as a Service user, however, subscribe to the software rather than purchase it, usually on a monthly basis.
 Applications are purchased and used online with files saved in the cloud rather than on individual computers.

 Features and benefits of SaaS

 Pay for what you use: if a piece of software is only needed for a limited period then it is only paid for over that period and subscriptions can usually be halted at any time.

 Updates are automated: whenever there is an update it is available online to existing customers, often free of charge.
 No new software will be required as it often is with other types of applications and the updates will usually be deployed automatically by the cloud provider.